brianjasonford/brianjasonford.com/src/roadmap.md

 Is there a glaring omission in the list below?
 Is there something fun and cool that I should try?
 [Let me know on Mastodon](https://mastodon.social/@brianjasonford) and I'll add it!

 ## 📝 To Do
-- Figure out a better way to backup this website and roll back to prior versions when I make mistakes.
-This is fairly high priority, since I make mistakes often.
 - Add RSS feed to the blog.
 - Limit the number of posts that appear on the blog page, and put the rest in an archive.